 - Ongoing fees.
 Monthly and annual fees are common with business loans, so remember to incorporate these into the overall cost of your loan to see how much your repayments could be.

-Four important questions to ask before applying for a loan
+Questions to ask before applying for a loan

 By answering this question you can find out how manageable the loan payments will be and if you should adjust the amount you are borrowing or the term.